Loop group methods for the non-abelian Hodge correspondence on a 4-punctured sphere: The hyper-K ahler structure and the non-abelian Hodge correspondence

-Since we prescribe the Higgs field in our construction, we have that the complex structure $I$ is independent of $t$ and therefore also the holomorphic symplectic forms $\omega_J \pm i\omega_K$ are independent of $t$.
-This gives that the first order derivatives of the twisted holomorphic symplectic form is given by the derivative of its constant term
+By Lemma \ref{rescaledform} we have $\varpi=\frac{dx_2\wedge dx_3}{x_1}$ for all $t.$ Recall from Proposition \ref{pro:classparahiggs} that the open dense subset of the Higgs bundle moduli space specified by trivial holomorphic bundles is independent of the weight $t$.
+Thus the complex structure $I$ is independent of $t$ and also the holomorphic symplectic form $\omega_J + i\omega_K$ are independent of $t$.
+The same holds true for the holomorphic symplectic form $\omega_J - i\omega_K$ for the complex structure $-I.$ This gives that the first order derivatives of the twisted holomorphic symplectic form is given by the derivative of its constant term